osisoft/AVEVA-Adapter-Modbus-Docs/content/configuration/data-selection.md

 # Data selection

-In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.
+TEST In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.

 ## Configure Modbus TCP data selection